-The Company provides longevity insurance products for company pension schemes, under which regular payments are made to the scheme reflecting their actual longevity experience, while the scheme makes an agreed set of regular payments in return.
-Some policies contain a guaranteed surrender value.
-The value of these guarantees is currently immaterial.
+The Company also provides longevity insurance products for company pension schemes, under which regular payments are made to the scheme reflecting their actual longevity experience, while the scheme makes an agreed set of regular payments in return.
+Some policies contain a guaranteed surrender value which is currently immaterial.